feather-design-system/feather-design-system/docs/Guides/Themes/README.md

 pre: "@featherds/styles"
 description: "How to use themes to style your application"
 lang: en-US
-tags: ["Themes", "component"]
+tags: ["Themes", "guide"]
-menu: components
+menu: guides
 ---

 `@featherds/styles` exposes 2 default themes that can be used.
 They are located in the package at `@featherds/styles/themes` in the following CSS files: